-Think Through The Job Before You Take it In.
+Think Through The Job In Advance

 Many potential problems of many jobs can be greatly minimized by thinking through the details of the job before you take the job in.

 As you work through the process described by this document be sure to keep records and take pictures as you go.
 Keep a notebook that you use (put the date and the client name on top of your notes).
 As I'm inspecting the job I try to keep notes about everything that needs to remember.
 After the client leaves I will enter my notes and every other useful thing that i remember of what the client said or that i noticed into my Business Journal

 As I'm gathering information for the estimate I also take a lot of pictures.(Read that accompanying article).

 Thinking It Through

 Here are some things to think about while you are figure prices and talking with the client: